 While we sat at our table reminiscing about the day and already starting to laugh about it, I caught something moving across the floor out of the corner of my eye.
 The first time I picked up my head I didn’t see anything.

 We continued talking and it happened again.
 This time I turned my head just in time to see a huge cockroach run under our table.
-I whipped my feet up so fast I don’t even thing David knew what was happening.
+I whipped my feet up so fast I don’t even think David knew what was happening.

-Now I can deal with bugs, roaches, whatever wandering through open air places, but running under my table, while I am having dinner, YUCK.
+Now I can deal with bugs, roaches, whatever wandering through open-air places, but running under my table, while I am having dinner, YUCK.
 I didn’t make a scene but found myself especially squeamish after our failed attempts to squash it.

 Laughing It Off